 Sticks are not reusable.

-Guaranteed to last up to 2 yr. in storage.
+Guaranteed to last up to 2 years in storage.
 After they're lit, they last a very long time.
-Rated for 12 hr. but will last longer.
-The green color lasts the longest.
+Rated for 12 hours but will last longer.
+Green color lasts the longest.
 Weatherproof.
 Tends to be brighter than other brands.

-Super-bright light begins to dim at about the 8 hr. mark.
+Super-bright glow begins to dim at about the 8 hour mark.

-LED light operates in 4 different modes: flashlight, glow stick, flashing, and dual flashlight/glow mode.
-Lasts up to 200 hr. in flash mode.
-Pack includes 6 lights.
+LED operates in 4 different modes: flashlight, glow stick, flashing, and dual flashlight/glow mode.
+Lasts up to 200 hours in flash mode.
+Pack includes 6 units.

-Some customers dislike this light's auto shutoff feature.
+Some customers dislike the auto shutoff feature.
 Some report they were able to replace batteries themselves; others say it must go back to manufacturer.